Xingu River Lodge - Brazil

 Xingu River Lodge

-The Xingu River is 1,019 miles long and is one of the largest clearwater rivers in the Brazilian Amazon.
-After leaving the headwaters in the protected Xingu Indigenous Park, the mighty Xingu River, or “Butire” in the Kayapo language, flows northward over 155 miles through 22 million acres of virgin primary Amazon forest.
+The Xingu River in the Kayapo language is known as the “Butire,” the River King.
+The Xingu is 1,019 miles long and is one of the largest clearwater rivers in the Brazilian Amazon.
+After leaving the headwaters in the protected Xingu Indigenous Park, the mighty Xingu River flows northward through 22 million acres of virgin primary Amazon forest.
 The river is on indigenous land and protected by the Kayapo people.
-Kayapo people
+Kayapo People

 Xingu Fishing Seasons: